-- 2 1/2 pints/1 1/2 liters water
+- 2 1/2 pints water

-- 1 small bay leaf
+- 1 bay leaf

-- 7 ounces spinach (washed)
+- 7 ounces spinach

-- salt to taste
+- kosher salt, to taste

-- black pepper to taste
+- freshly ground black pepper, to taste

-- Roughly chop the peeled tomatoes and mix into the softened onions.
+Roughly chop the peeled tomatoes and mix into the softened onions.
 Increase the heat slightly and bring up to the boil, then cook briskly for 10 to15 minutes, stirring regularly, until the tomatoes form a thick sauce.

-- Add the shelled beans, bay leaf and the water.
-Turn the heat to high and bring up to the boil (this will take about 15 minutes), then reduce the temperature to low and simmer gently for just under 2½ hours.
+Add the shelled beans, bay leaf, and the water.
+Turn the heat to high and bring up to the boil (this will take about 15 minutes), then reduce the temperature to low and simmer gently for just under 2 1/2 hours.

-- Once the beans are tender and the soup tastes flavorsome, stir in the baby spinach.
+Once the beans are tender and the soup tastes flavorsome, stir in the baby spinach.
 Season to taste and remove the bay leaf before serving.

-- Add the canned beans at the moment you would have added the fresh, add the bay leaf and water and cook gently for 20 minutes.
-Proceed with the recipe.
+- Add the canned beans at the moment you would have added the fresh; add the bay leaf and water and cook gently for 20 minutes.